Vision and Values of the School

 At Village we promote the fundamental British Values of:

-Pupil voice is also facilitated through weekly class assemblies where, whenever the need arises, children are given the opportunity to speak about issues that affect the themselves. their class/school.
+Pupil voice is also facilitated through weekly class assemblies where, whenever the need arises, children are given the opportunity to speak about issues that affect themselves, their class/school.

 Rule of Law